top of page

 In 2015, the Missouri Trails Council of Camp Fire was dissolved by the national Camp Fire office.
 It was the last Camp Fire council in Missouri.
 To ensure that Camp Takimina remained a community resource and a place for youth to learn about themselves, their community and Mother Earth, a non-profit group was formed, and they purchased the property.
 Friends of Takimina was created and is managed by a group of volunteers dedicated to preserving Camp Takimina.
 Camp Fire alumni from all over the Midwest still visit.

 Through the years, Camp Takimina has been available for rentals by individuals, groups, and for special events.
-The University of Missouri’s YMCA summer program, Camp Mudd, has had a long-standing partnership with Camp Takimina and has been using the property for many years.
+Camp Mudd has had a long-standing partnership with Camp Takimina and has been using the property for more than 40 years.

 In August of 2020, in response to the global COVID-19 pandemic, City Garden School was looking for an alternative to indoor classrooms.
 The open air and natural distancing at Camp Takimina was a perfect solution and has since become a very symbiotic collaboration.